pxlbrain-games/rottn/README.md

 ### Game Design Documentation

 `.\docs\gamedesign\` contains a short design document that illustrates the overall vision and a player story map that contains the detailed design decisions.
+The story map is created and edited in [XMind](https://www.xmind.net/download/zen), an open source mind mapping tool.

 ## Testing